Rel-incode/CristianaSantos/index.md

 ### Recent News

 - **Setember 2021**  Our paper "Cookie Banners, What’s the Purpose?
 Analyzing Cookie Banner Text Through a Legal Lens" was accepted at the WPES 2021.
 We analysed the text of banners and focused on their purposes: we found out they are described with vagueness, positive framing, bundled in multipurposes, misleading language, technical jargon... full of dark patterns within text!
 - **Setember 2021** I am co-chairing the Workshop [COnSeNT 2021](https://privacy-as-expected.org/consent2021/) co-located with 6th IEEE European Symposium on Security and Privacy.
+"Does Consent work?
+If not Consent, what else?".
+The amazing Johnny Ryan gave an invited talk about [Consent spam](https://www.youtube.com/watch?v=WsA9Bwd0W1w) and our panel counted with IAB, Robin Berjon, Rob van Eijk, Irene Kamara, the CNIL, and Mark Lizar.
+Check the youtube video [here](https://youtu.be/QkK8Wsfz9Kg)
 - **June 2021** I spole at the conference ["What can the ePrivacy Regulation do against dark patterns"](https://app.livestorm.co/made-group/ngi-forward-salon-dapde-event-dark-patterns-and-the-eprivacy-regulation) together with Maryant Fernandez (BEUC),  Peter Eberl (European Commission), and Christian Drews (Dapde project)
 - **March 2021** Our paper got an **Honorable Mention** at ACM CHI 2021!
 Check our 5 min talk on [youtube](https://www.youtube.com/watch?v=qxbj3L8PyYw&t=303s)
 - **March 2021** Our [paper](https://hal.inria.fr/hal-03169436/document)**"CMPs under the GDPR:processors and/or controllers?"** was accepted at the Annual Privacy Forum (APF2021)